-As Fibromyalgia is an unpredictable condition that cause ongoing constant pain, in is understandably hard to live with and can dramatically affect the completion of daily routine tasks.
-There is plenty more research to be done into the condition, however it is currently thought that it could be a result of a traumatic event or developed gradually over time from environmental causes.
+As Fibromyalgia is an unpredictable condition that causes ongoing constant pain, it is understandably hard to live with and can dramatically affect the completion of daily routine tasks.
+There is plenty more research to be done into the condition, however, it is currently thought that it could be a result of a traumatic event or developed gradually over time from environmental causes.

 Research suggests that the extensive stress and lack of sleep sufferers usually encounter can be amplified with those also lacking in magnesium.
 Topping up a person’s magnesium levels to an adequate standard has shown great promise in helping manage pain and reducing symptoms.

 Floating and its potential benefits in Fibromyalgia sufferers

 The Fibromyalgia Floatation Project has been specially designed and targeted to study the characteristics and symptoms of Fibromyalgia because the benefits of R.E.S.T.
 (Restricted Environmental Stimulation Technique) closely the effects of the condition.